Professor Bruce Clarkson

 - Weeks, Emily (2012).
 Intensive development of New Zealand's tussock grasslands: rates of change, assessment of vulnerability, and priorities for protection.

-- Moore, Theresa (in progress).
+- Moore, Theresa (2017).
 Priority assembly effects in an alpine herbfield, Mt Taranaki, New Zealand.

 - Dean, Hamish (2013).
 Restoration of three indigenous forest types in Tauranga City, New Zealand.